davidculemann/my-first-html-project/README.md

-# My first HTML project, which I will now commit, then recommit.
+# My first HTML project, which I will now commit, then recommit, and again to add flavour.

 This is my first HTML project.

-It has an `index.html` page.
+It has an `index.html` page